Lactoferrin and our immune system

 Lactoferrin has its fingers in the immune system pretty much everywhere in our body.
 White blood cells, platelets, the intestinal wall – there are receptors for this particular protein everywhere.
 Lactoferrin plays a major role in our immune system in several places at the same time.

-– Lactoferrin helps to kill bacteria and protect the body from infection and inflammation.
+– Lactoferrin can kill bacteria by removing the iron from you.
+Since bacteria are essential to iron, iron impoverishment has an antibacterial effect.
+In this way, support can be provided to the body in order to protect itself from infections and inflammation.
 Therefore, the natural lactoferrin level in our body also increases during infections and inflammations.